Singular vorticity solutions of the incompressible Euler equation via inviscid limits: Abstract

 \section{Abstract}

 Singular vorticity solutions of the incompressible $3D$-Euler equation are constructed which satisfy the BKM criterion (cf. \cite{MB}).
 The construction is done by inviscid limits of (essentially local) vorticity solutions of a family of related equations with viscosity parameter, and where a damping potential term ensures the existence of a solution in a cone.
-Representations of the solution of extended viscosity systems in terms of convolutions with the Gaussian (with dispersion parameter $\nu$) and the first order spatial derivative of the Gaussian lead to an inviscid limit such the original vorticity function solves the Euler equation.
-For the inviscid limit H\"{o}lder- or Lipschitz regularity of the convoluted terms of that representations is used and proved by an iterative scheme for some class of strongly regular data.
+Representations of (spatial derivatives of ) the solution of an extended Navier Stokes type viscosity system in terms of convolutions with the Gaussian (with dispersion parameter $\nu$) and the first order spatial derivative of the Gaussian lead to an inviscid limit such the original vorticity function solves the Euler equation.
+For the inviscid limit Lipschitz regularity of the convoluted terms of that representations is used and proved by an iterative scheme for some class of strongly regular data.
 Such inviscid limit vorticity solutions of the incompressible Euler vorticity equation can become singular at a point of the boundary of a finite domain (the tip of that cone).
 The construction can be applied locally within compressible Navier Stokes equations systems of dimension $D\geq 3$ with degeneracies of viscosity and Lam\'{e} viscosity such that some type of turbulent dynamics occurs locally as the Reynold numbers become very large.
 Some solution branches of the Euler equation loose regularity at any local time while others can be continued.

 2010 Mathematics Subject Classification.
 35Q31, 76N10